projectara/greybus-spec/source/special.rst

 The first is the control protocol.
 Every interface shall provide a CPort that uses the control protocol.
 It's used by the SVC to do initial probes of interfaces at system power on.
-It is also used by the AP to notify interfaces when connections are available for them to use.
+It is also used by the AP Module to notify interfaces when connections are available for them to use.

-The second is the SVC protocol, which is used only between the SVC and AP.
+The second is the SVC protocol, which is used only between the SVC and AP Module.
 The SVC provides low-level control of the |unipro|
 network.
-The SVC performs almost all of its activities under direction of the AP, and the SVC protocol is used by the AP to exert this control.
-The SVC also uses this protocol to notify the AP of events, such as the insertion or removal of a module.
+The SVC performs almost all of its activities under direction of the AP Module, and the SVC protocol is used by the AP Module to exert this control.
+The SVC also uses this protocol to notify the AP Module of events, such as the insertion or removal of a Module.

 .. _control-protocol: